Astro-sully/2d_fluid_sim/README.md

 ```

 Use the left panel to select brushes, adjust resolution, toggle the velocity
-overlay, or pause/resume the simulation.
-Left-click and drag in the main
+overlay, enable the right-wall sink, or pause/resume the simulation.
+Left-click
-viewport to paint obstacles, right-click to erase, and use the scroll wheel to
+and drag in the main viewport to paint obstacles, right-click to erase, and use
-change the brush size.
+the scroll wheel to change the brush size.

 Keyboard shortcuts: